LintangWisesa/LintangWisesa/README.md

 ## Hi, I'm Lintang 👋
-#### A full snack developer who mainly speaks in Python and JavaScript
+#### A full snack develaper who mainly speaks in Python and JavaScript

 ||
 |---|